4b11b4/notes/elec/sch_check-template.md

 ## Schematic Blocks
 [] Verify all pins are imported
 [] Verify all pin names match
+[] Verify no local labels are named the same as hierarchical labels

 ## Test Points
 [] Power